 - If you are a financial administrator for the business, select “I’ll be receiving the money”, then you’ll be able to connect the company’s bank account.

 - If you are not a financial administrator but you’re in contact with someone who is, select “Someone else will receive the money” to add them as the beneficiary.
 Then, you will send an email invitation to that person so that they can complete the bank transfer process.
 Please make sure they meet the requirements for bank transfers, and learn more about the beneficiary process here.
 Your part of the transfer setup will be done at that point.

 - If you do not know a financial administrator, select “I’ll be receiving the money”.
 You will need to connect your personal bank account, then transfer the funds to the organization outside of GoFundMe.

 The remaining steps will be completed by the financial administrator, so if you’ve added a beneficiary, you won’t need to do anything else.
 If you have been added as a beneficiary, this is where your process will start.

 Select “Business bank account”, then click “Continue to Adyen” and you’ll be directed to our payment partner’s website.

-3. Add your company details, bank details, and business owners
+3. Add your company details, bank details, and Decision-Maker details